-Simple approaches to motion detection consider thresholding techniques pixel by pixel [14], or blockwise difference to improve robustness to noise [33].
-More sophisticated modelings have been considered within a statistical framework, where the inter-frame difference is modeled as a mixture of Gaussian or Laplacian distributions [32].
-The use of Kalman filtering for certain reference frames in order to adapt to changing image characteristics has been investigated also [23].
-The use of firstorder Markov chains [10] along the rows and of two-dimensional causal Markov fields [16] has also been proposed to model the problem for the motion detection problem.
+Simple approaches to motion detection consider thresholding techniques pixel by pixel [13], or blockwise difference to improve robustness to noise [32].
+More sophisticated modelings have been considered within a statistical framework, where the inter-frame difference is modeled as a mixture of Gaussian or Laplacian distributions [31].
+The use of Kalman filtering for certain reference frames in order to adapt to changing image characteristics has been also investigated [22].
+The use of first order Markov chains [9] along rows and of two-dimensional causal Markov fields [15], to modelize the problem has also been proposed for the motion detection problem.

-Spatial Markov random fields (MRFs), through Gibbs distribution have been widely used for modeling the change detection problem [1,2,7,23,26,29].
-These approaches are based on the construction of a global cost function, where interactions (possibly nonlinear) are specified among different image features (e.g., luminance, region labels).
-Besides, multiscale approaches have been investigated in order to reduce the computational complexity of the deterministic cost minimization algorithms [26] and to get estimates of improved quality.
-Finally, in the presence of ego-motion, this motion is estimated before the change detection problem is solved $\lceil 26 \rceil$.
+Spatial Markov Random Fields (MRFs), through Gibbs distribution have been widely used for modelizing the change detection problem [1], [2], [6], [22], [25] and [28].
+These approaches are based on the construction of a global cost function, where (possibly nonlinear) interactions are specified between different image features (e.g., luminance, region labels).
+Besides, multiscale approaches have been investigated in order to reduce the computational complexity of the deterministic cost minimization algorithms [25], and to get estimates of improved quality.
+Finally, in the presence of ego-motion, this motion is estimated, before the change detection problem solved [25].

-The existing work related to the localization problem is limited.
-A similar approach to the one adopted in this paper appears in [24], where an adaptive statistical model using Gaussian distributions is used to create a term which relates the observation set (luminances) with the label set.
-A more complicated solution exists in [9].
+The related with the localization problem existing work is limited.
+A similar approach with the one adopted in this paper appears in [23], where an adaptive statistical model using Gaussian distributions is used to create a term which relates the observation set (luminances) with the label set.
+A more complicate solution exists in [8].
 In this last approach, three successive images at instants t_1 , t_2 , t_3 are considered to recover the moving object location at time t_2 .

-Here, we propose a motion detection method based on an MRF model, where two zero-mean generalized Gaussian distributions are used to model the inter-frame difference.
-For the localization problem, Gaussian distribution functions are used to model a couple of the intensities at the same site in two successive frames.
+We propose here a motion detection method based on a MRF model, where two zero-mean generalized Gaussian distributions are used to model the inter-frame difference.
+For the localization problem, Gaussian distribution functions are used to model the couple of the intensities at the same site in two successive frames.
 In each problem, a cost function is constructed based on the above distributions along with a regularization of the label map.
-The associated maximum a posteriori (MAP) estimator is determined by using multiscale techniques, in order to decrease the large computational cost.
-Two deterministic relaxation algorithms, ICM and HCF, are used to minimize the cost function at each level.
+The associated Maximum A Posteriori (MAP) estimator is determined by using multiscale techniques, in order to decrease the large computational cost.
+Two deterministic relaxation algorithms, ICM and HCF, are used for the minimization of the cost function at each level.
 The proposed approach can be extended to motion detection problems in the case of a mobile camera.

 A new vote technique to dynamically determine the regularization parameter(s) in the cost function of the motion detection problem, is proposed.
 The estimation of the detection map and the estimation of the optimal regularization parameter(s) are alternated.
-The current solution to one leads to a more robust estimation for the other.
-Thus, the current detection map is used to provide an update of parameter values, while these values hopefully lead to better detection maps at the next step.
-The criterion used is also modeled in a statistical framework.
+The current solution to the one leads to a more robust estimation for the other.
+Thus the current detection map is used to provide an update of parameters' value, while these values hopefully lead to better detection maps at the next step.
+The criterion used is also modelized in a statistical framework.